Want to Increase Productivity? Take Your Dog to Work

 Other than dogs and cats, there are pocket pets like hamsters and gerbils that can even live at work.
 Hamsters prefer being on their own and are active for only short intervals during the day, which makes it an event when you see them.
 Although a hamster won’t need walking they do need a home over the holidays.
 Gerbils are equally low maintenance.
 You need a pair.
 They are much more active and become very tame with handling.
 With either, make sure you keep them metal escape-proof cages.
 These guys are escape artists that can chew through plastic bottomed cages overnight.

-Fish have long been popular as stress relievers, which is why so many dentists have fish bowls or marine fish tanks in waiting rooms.
+Fish have long been popular as stress relievers, which is why so many dentists have goldfish tanks in waiting rooms.
 Psychologists believe watching fish has similar effects to watching the flames in an open fire.

 Perhaps it’s the novelty of having a creature around who doesn’t give two hoots about what’s happening with your work but it’s hard to deny a visit from any pet boosts office morale.
 Permission to bring your dog to work could be the closest you get to maternity or paternity leave if you get a puppy.